gsingh237/kubernetes-project/README.md

 minikube addons enable ingress

 DEPLOYMENT STEPS:
-1. Go to Kubernetes directory
+1. Go to kubernetes directory

 2. First deploy ingress controller using nginx-deployment.yaml because it will create ingress-nginx namespace and other resources. use below command kubectl create -f nginx-deployment.yaml